Football writer Alex Keble analyses where the weekend fixtures could be won and lost, including:

 It bodes well for the trip to Forest, because a three-man central defence certainly sounds like a good way to handle Chris Wood.

-Since October Barclays Manager of the Month nominee Nuno Esperito Santo was appointed Forest manager, only Erling Haaland (23) and Cole Palmer (22) have scored more than the 18 goals of Wood.
+Since October Barclays Manager of the Month nominee Nuno Espirito Santo was appointed Forest head coach, only Erling Haaland and Cole Palmer, with 23 and 22 respectively, have scored more than the 18 goals of Wood.
 Incidentally, Wood has scored seven goals against West Ham, more than any other top-flight side.

 Lopetegui needs a strong plan to stop him.
 Against Man Utd, he might have discovered the right one.